In this FDD Talk post, you’ll learn the following:

 - Outlets at the Start of the Year: 53

 - Outlets at the End of the Year: 66

 - Net Change: +13

-Monthly Client Visits for 13 Franchised Drybar Shops in Their First 12 Months of Operation
+Annual Sales and Service Counts for 22 Franchised Drybar Shops in Their First 12 Months of Operation

-- The table below reflects the monthly client visits for 13 franchised Shops during their first 12 months of operation beginning with the first day of the first full month when the Shop opened and continuing through the twelfth month the following year (ex: if a Shop opened on May 7th, the period will reflect amounts from June to May of the following year).
+- The table below reflects the annual sales and service counts for 22 franchised Shops during their first 12 months of operation beginning with the first day of the first full month when the Shop opened and continuing through the twelfth month the following year (ex: if a Shop opened on May 7th, the period will reflect amounts from June to May of the following year).

-- The table includes information on 1 Shop in California, 2 Shops in Arizona, 4 Shops in Dallas Metro Market, 2 Shops in Georgia, 1 Shop in Colorado, 1 Shop in Kentucky, 1 Shop in Florida, and 1 Shop in Louisiana.
-It excludes 8 franchised Shops that opened in 2017.
+- The table includes information on 3 Shops in California, 3 Shops in Arizona, 5 Shops in Dallas Metro Market, 2 Shops in Georgia, 2 Shops in Colorado, 1 Shop in Kentucky, 2 Shops in Florida, 1 Shop in Louisiana, 1 Shop in New York, 1 Shop in Pennsylvania, and 1 Shop in South Carolina.
+It excludes 12 franchised Shops that opened in 2018.